 What is your approach to therapy?

-Psychodynamic therapy is a form of therapy that aims to help people understand their patterns of behaviours and their ways of relating to others.
+My therapy approach aims to help people who have experienced trauma understand their patterns of behaviours and their ways of relating to others.

-The purpose of psychodynamic therapy is to bring what is in our unconscious mind into consciousness.
-Many of our personal struggles and problems come from trauma or difficult memories that we have repressed for a variety of reasons.
+Many of our personal struggles and problems come from trauma that we have repressed for a variety of reasons.
 Although we think that we have forgotten these memories, they are actually still ticking away in the background of our mind and influencing our actions, thoughts and relationships without us realising.

 How much does therapy with you cost?

 Sessions cost £60 each for individual adults.

 I also offer a few low-cost therapy places for people who are in financial difficulties and cannot easily afford a therapist.
 These sessions only cost £25 each - please contact me for availability as spaces are limited and in high demand (ALL LOW COST SPACES FULLY BOOKED)

 What can I expect therapy to be like?

 The first thing I like to tell people is that there is no right or wrong way to 'do' therapy.
 Every therapy experience is entirely unique to each individual and different people get different things out of it.

 What I can promise you is a deeply human and unique relationship that is based on honesty, intimacy and a genuine interest in you.
 I can promise you my time, space and empathy at every session with the purpose of thinking, feeling and exploring your emotions together.

 I'm worried therapy might make me feel worse - is it difficult?